The Dinner Out Survival Guide (Anti-Inflammatory Edition)

 Why Dining Out Feels Like a Full-Time Job

-Let’s just be honest: most restaurants don’t give a damn about your gut health or inflammation.
+Most restaurants don’t give a damn about your gut health or inflammation.
 They care about three things: taste, cost, and presentation.
 Period.
 So that “steamed broccoli” you ordered?
-It’s probably drowning in soybean oil, which can lead to all sorts of digestive issues and inflammation.
+It’s probably drowning in seed oil, which can lead to all sorts of digestive issues and inflammation.
 That “grilled chicken”?
 More often than not, it’s smothered in some mysterious marinade loaded with ingredients you’d never dream of using at home.
-And those cute “healthy” bowls?
+Those cute “healthy” bowls?
 They’re often spritzed with seed oil dressings that may look appealing but can really leave you feeling bloated and zapped of energy afterward.

 Here’s the hit list of oils you want to dodge while dining out: